Appointments and Scheduling

 ANSWER: There are a few reasons this might happen.
 Depending on your condition, your provider may order laboratory tests which require processing in a specialty lab.
 We cannot bill you for these tests until we receive the results.
 In some cases, these results are not received from the lab for up to 12 weeks after your date of service and thus billing is delayed.
 We understand this can be frustrating, but it is due to external laboratory processes rather than our own billing department and is out of our control.

-Another reason you may get a bill is due to our auditing process.
+Another reason you may get a delayed bill or refund is our auditing process.
 A billing review of services provided during your visit is performed after you leave the clinic so as not to take up your valuable time.
-During this review our certified coders make sure the charges have been correctly applied.
+During this review our certified coders make sure charges have been correctly applied.
 Should there be a discrepancy between what you paid and what you owe, one of our staff members will call to make sure you have been notified of the correction.

 ANSWER: We try to refund credits on accounts within 6 weeks of your request or our identifying over-payment.
 This is dependent upon the timing of payment on outstanding claims from your insurance company.
 If you have a refund due for to overpayment of copay or deductible, we wait for the insurance payment to be remitted and then process the refund.
 This can take up to two weeks after you receive your explanation of benefits.

 ANSWER: If you have any questions about your bill you should contact the billing office at 279-8486.

 ANSWER: Due to the Health Information Portablility and Accountability Act (HIPAA) we cannot disclose patient information to anyone other than the patient, regardless of the relationship, without patient consent.
 You may fill out a Release of Information form that will allow our office to speak to the person you designate.
 Please see our Patient Privacy Notice for more information.